JoshKain/FE-project-NC-NEWS/README.md

 ## NorthCoders-news - Josh Kain ![Version](https://img.shields.io/badge/Version-1.0-brightgreen.svg) ![release date](https://img.shields.io/badge/Release%20Date-June%202019-blue.svg)

-NC News is a news aggregation and discussion website based on news articles divided into topics, articles, commenting.
-It is an app created using ReactJS, Reach Router, axios and CSS.
+NC News is a news aggregation based around discussion of articles divided into users, topics, articles, commenting.
+It is an app created using ReactJS, Reach Router, axios, CSS and material UI.
 The aim of the app is to be intuitive, reactive, responsive and provide an enjoyable user experience.

-To view the app please follow the instructions below, However a live version can be found hosted on netlify.
+To view the app please follow the instructions below.
+However a live version can be found hosted on netlify with the link below.

 ```bash
 https://joshs-coding-world.netlify.com/
 ```

-There is a Guest user on sign in for users that may not want to sign up.
+There is a preset user jessjelly but you may change user by going to login....

 #Installation
 /node version